 For each success spent on this, the Armor Rating (AR) is reduced by one half the damage of the weapon rounded down.
 If two successes are spent, the Armor Rating is reduced by the full damage of the weapon.
 If a third is spent the Armor Rating is reduced one and a half times the weapon damage.
-This is the maximum successes that can be spent without Advantages as the first success must be spent to hit the target.
+This is the maximum successes that can be spent as the first success must be spent to hit the target.

-of that is 5 (rounded down).
+Example: Angie is attacked by the Geetin and the GM rolls under his Half column.
+The GM declares that the first success is to hit, the second is to avoid armor.
+The Geetin is using a laser staff which does 11 points of damage at this range.
+Half of that is 5 (rounded down).
 Now, when the laser hits the first 5 points of AR are ignored, the 11 points of damage are reduced by any remaining armor and then damage is done.
 ASO Troop armor has an AR of 9 on the shoulder which is reduced to 4 by the avoid armor attempt.
 The damage left over is 7 points.
 The shoulder armor then absorbs 3 HP bringing the damage down to 4 points to Angie.